 In automatic firing, as the bolt carrier recoils to the rear, it cocks the hammer on the auto sear.
-As the carrier moves back forward after it has completed its recoil stroke, the rear of the carrier will trip the auto sear, releasing the hammer and firing the round.
+As the carrier moves back forward after it has completed its recoil stroke, the front of the bolt will trip the auto sear, releasing the hammer and firing the round.
 When the shooter releases the trigger, the hammer is caught by the hammer/trigger engagement surface and the fire control group is reset.